Maxillofacial Injury

 - Here reduction of the fractured nasal bones and nasal septum under general anesthesia is done.

-- Later position is maintained by nasal packs from inside (which is removed in 7 days) and by a nasal plaster from outside (which will be kept for 14 days).
+- Later position is maintained by nasal packs from inside (which are removed in 7 days) and by a nasal plaster from outside (which will be kept for 14 days).

 - The procedure is done using Walsham and Asch forceps.